madprops/airc/README.md

 ---

+`prefix`: The command prefix.
+Like `!`.
+Used before every command.

+---

 ## Credentials <a name="credentials"></a>

 The program reads the openai api key from the shell environment, it's not added to the code or config.